 How do parents help their young athlete disconnect from screen time and develop a good bedtime routine?

-Dr. Fornetti highly recommends that parents limit all screen time 30-60 minutes before their child goes to bed.
+We highly recommend that parents limit all screen time 30-60 minutes before their child goes to bed.
 Encourage quiet, easy activities like reading, listening to music, journaling or doing crafts.
 Quiet activities can decrease brain stimulation and help children get to sleep.
 Charge phones in another part of the house away from their bedrooms.
-Another recommendation that Dr. Fornetti advocates is, “Try to keep a regular sleep schedule of going to bed and getting up at the same time every day.
+Another recommendation is to try to keep a regular sleep schedule of going to bed and getting up at the same time every day.
 These times shouldn’t be altered by more than an hour on weekends.
-And avoiding caffeine after noon is also helpful.”
+And avoiding caffeine after noon is also helpful.

 To learn more about the connection between sleep deprivation and injuries in young athletes click on the following link. https://www.ncbi.nlm.nih.gov/pubmed/25028798